zerodaycode/canyon-book/src/canyon_entities.md

 # Canyon Entity

-Woo!
-Time to get serious!

-We are gonna review one of the most iconic of the `Canyon` features. *The entities*
+Welcome to the section dedicated to one of the most iconic features of `Canyon` - *The Entities*.

-## What is a Canyon Entity?
+## Definition of Canyon Entity

-You already see how, in the past chapters, we defined the concept of entity and how it was used in a lot of contexts.

-But in `Canyon` an *entity* still has a powerful meaning that the presented before.
+Throughout the previous chapters, we have already introduced the concept of entity and demonstrated its usage in various contexts.
+In `Canyon`, however, an entity holds an even more powerful meaning than what was presented before.

-Let's start simple.
-A `Canyon Entity` it's a user defined type, a struct, that it's annotated with a really special `proc-macro`.
+Put simply, a `Canyon Entity` is a *user-defined type*, which is represented as a struct, and is annotated with a special `procedural macro`:

-`#[canyon_entity]`

-It looks like this attached to our `League` example for the past chapters:

 ```rust
 use canyon_sql::macros::canyon_entity;